MohamedKaraahmed/CRM-System/README.txt

 ### In Conclusion:

 - Our application supports main functions: create, update, search, delete, and show all active clients.
-- The application is initialized with data from the "database.csv" file located in the 'resources' folder.
+- The application is initialized with data from the "database.csv" file located in the resources' folder.
 - Ensure you close the application properly from the MENU to avoid potential data loss.

 **Note:** That concludes our brief introduction, soo, Happy Exploring... 😊